IABTechLab/uid2docs/docs/guides/integration-mobile-client-server.md

 The advertising token inside the UID2 identity has expired and the refresh token expires too so token cannot be refreshed

-In such situation, you will need to follow Implement Server-Side Token Generation on your backend server section above and generate a new UID2 identity and pass the result into the mobile application’s UID2Manager again.
+In such situation, you will need to follow Implement Server-Side Token Generation on your backend server section above and generate a new UID2 identity and pass the result into the mobile app’s UID2Manager again.